nalhaidari/dsp/lessons/install/readme.md

 **Course material for the bootcamp is compatible with Python versions 2.7 and 3.0.
 All HackerRank Python pre-work is configured for Python 3 only.
 Therefore, Python 3 is the recommended version.**

 Did you install Python 2 or 3?
 Why?
 I'm using python 3.
-Already installed and I'm familier with it
+Already installed and I'm familiar with it

 ### Q2.
 Which Python Version Installed